 “Again the word of the Lord came unto me, saying, Son of man, speak to the children of thy people, and say unto them, When I bring the sword upon a land, if the people of the land take a man of their coasts, and set him for their watchman” (Ezekiel 33:1-2).
 Ezekiel was in prison.
 He was a prophet—not a watchman.
 Many verses in Ezekiel tell us that this book is for our time today.

 Winston Churchill was a watchman before and during World War ii.
 Without a doubt, his efforts to warn the nations about Germany made a great impact on the outcome of the war.

-Mr. Churchill’s warning in the 1930s would fulfill those verses better than any example I know of in Israel’s history.
+Mr. Churchill’s warning work in the 1930s fulfill those verses better than any example I know of in Israel’s history.